 Cats must arrive in a live trap or in a carrier/cage in good condition.
 A carrier must also be provided for the cat to recover in and return home.
 We may be able to rent you a live trap as our two cycle through and return to us.
 Animal Control also can rent you a live trap.
 Inexpensive live traps are available for sale at places like Harbor Freight.
 Our trap rental fee is refunded to you entirely when you return the trap in good condition.

-Feral spay/neuter surgery includes: spay or neuter, 1 year rabies vaccine, tipping of the left ear, cats will be treated for fleas/ticks/ear mites an an additional cost since these parasites will travel to other cats in our facility.
+Feral spay/neuter surgery includes: spay or neuter, 1 year rabies vaccine, a first distemper vaccine, tipping of the left ear, cats will be treated for fleas/ticks/ear mites at an additional cost since these parasites will travel to other cats in our facility.
 These services are required.
 They are all-inclusive in our pricing with the exception of the flea/anti-parasite product chosen to best cover the parasite burden of the cat when presented.

-You may choose to add combo testing for feline leukemia and feline aids, de-worming, distemper vaccination, etc at additional cost.
+You may choose to add combo testing for feline leukemia and feline aids, de-worming, better pain medication (if cat can be confined for an additional 3 days), etc at additional cost.